breez/breez-sdk-greenlight/libs/sdk-bindings/README.md

 ```
 make swift-darwing
 ```
-The above will generate the artifacts in the bindings/swift-darwin folder.
+The above will generate the artifacts in the ffi/swift-darwin folder.

 ### Kotlin
 ```
 make kotlin
 ```

-This will build the android libraries for different platforms copy them to the binding/android/jniLibs folder.
+This will build the android libraries for different platforms copy them to the ffi/kotlin/jniLibs folder.
-In addition the kotlin binding code is generated and copied to the binding/android/breez-sdk folder.
+In addition the kotlin binding code is generated and copied to the ffi/kotlin/breez-sdk folder.

-### Dart
-TBA

 ## Test